-If the Onion Crop Insurance Pilot Stage Removal Option is in effect (in selected states and counties as approved by the Board), the first and second stage production guarantee (per acre) percentages are not applicable.
+If the Onion Crop Insurance Pilot Stage Removal Option is in effect (in selected states and counties as approved by the FCIC Board), the first and second stage production guarantee (per acre) percentages are not applicable.
 Document in the Narrative or on a Special Report when the option applies.

-Any acreage of onions damaged in the first or second stage, to the extent that producers in the area would not normally further care for the onions, will be deemed to have been destroyed even though the insured continues to care for the onions.
+Any acreage of onions damaged in the first or second stage, to the extent that the majority of producers in the area would not normally further care for the onions, will have a production guarantee for indemnity purposes based on the stage in which the damage occurred, even if the insured continues to care for the damaged onions.
 The production guarantee for such acreage will not exceed the production guarantee for the stage in which the damage occurred.
 (Not applicable when the Onion Crop Insurance Pilot Stage Removal Option is in effect.)

 "3".....
-Final stage extends from the completion of topping and lifting or digging on the acreage until the end of the insurance period, and is the quantity of onions (in hundredweight) determined by multiplying the approved yield per acre by the coverage level percentage elected.
+Final stage extends from the completion of topping, and lifting or digging on the acreage until the end of the insurance period.
 Refer to the Special Provisions for possible revisions to the definition of "Final Stage."

-If the damage to the onion production (harvested or unharvested) exceeds the percentage shown by type in the Special Provisions, or Marketing Orders or Grade Standards if allowed by the Special Provisions, no production will be counted for that unit or portion of a unit unless the damaged onion production from that acreage is subsequently sold.
+If the damage to mature onion production (harvested or unharvested) exceeds the percentage shown in the Special Provisions, or Marketing Orders or Grade Standards if allowed by the Special Provisions, no production will be counted for that unit or portion of a unit unless the damaged onion production from that acreage is subsequently sold.
 If sold, the hundredweight of production to be counted will be adjusted by dividing the price received for the damaged onion production by the price election and multiplying the resulting factor (not to exceed 1.000) times the hundredweight sold.
 Otherwise, production to count will include all harvested and appraised production.
 The stage will remain the stage in which the onions were damaged.